 If you are interested in volunteering at one of the Zoo's special events, please contact Volunteer@rwpzoo.org.

-We are getting ready for the 2018 Jr. Docent season!
-Applications will be available at the beginning of March.
+The 2018 Junior Docent Program begins in May and runs through the summer.
+Applications will be available at the beginning of April.
 Please check back then!

 Working under the direct supervision of the Roger Williams Park Zoo's director of conservation programs - this is a unique opportunity to participate directly in an endangered species recovery program.